rayanejsilva/word-list/planning/2-backlog.md

 As a **general user**:

-- I want to clear my list.
+- I want to be able to clear my list.

   - [ ] Provide a clear button after the section with the sorted list.